haesunpark87/parkh-lab-2/content/home/welcome.md

   css_class:
 ---

-<p style="font-size: 20px">We aim to study, understand, and design new materials for energy storage and converion application with computational approaches including atomistic modeling and data-driven approaches</p>
+<p style="font-size: 20px">We aim to study, understand, and design new materials for energy storage and converion application with computational methods including atomistic modeling and data-driven approaches</p>